svenfuchs/progit/de/03-git-branching/01-chapter3.markdown

 You have to merge that work in at some point so you can keep up with the other developer in the future.
 After you do that, your commit history will contain both the C4 and C4' commits, which have different SHA-1 hashes but introduce the same work and have the same commit message.
 If you run a `git log` when your history looks like this, you’ll see two commits that have the same author date and message, which will be confusing.
 Furthermore, if you push this history back up to the server, you’ll reintroduce all those rebased commits to the central server, which can further confuse people.

-Wenn du rebasing als weg behandelst um aufzuräumen und mit Commits zu arbeiten, bevor du sie hochlädst und wenn du nur Commits rebased die noch nie publiziert wurden, dann fährst du goldrichtig.
+Wenn du rebasing als Weg behandelst um aufzuräumen und mit Commits zu arbeiten, bevor du sie hochlädst und wenn du nur Commits rebased die noch nie publiziert wurden, dann fährst du goldrichtig.
 Wenn du Commits rebased die bereits veröffentlicht wurden und Leute vielleicht schon ihre Arbeit darauf aufgebaut haben, dann bist du vielleicht für frustrierenden Ärger verantwortlich.

 If you treat rebasing as a way to clean up and work with commits before you push them, and if you only rebase commits that have never been available publicly, then you’ll be fine.
 If you rebase commits that have already been pushed publicly, and people may have based work on those commits, then you may be in for some frustrating trouble.